Da Reality Show: Critical reception

+The album received mixed reviews, with a 7.4 out of 10 from Pitchfork and a 2 out of 5 from HipHopDX.
+Critics responded positively to the single "Ugh", "a melodic and busy hymnal", and praising its "tight flow and catchy hook".

 Alex Dionisio of Examiner.com, gave the album one out of five stars, writing, "In too many parts of Da Reality Show, Young Dro just hoots and hollers like a banshee, dissing his haters, threatening and perpetrating violence, arranging drug packages, taking the initiative to rep his own status and complaining about his sorry chances in life... the most troubling trait of Da Reality Show is its dumbed down gangsterism.
 Young Dro has some impressive vocal endurance, but what is the point if it is wasted on subject matter and tones that never enrich the listeners?"